March 8, 2022

 Truthfully though, it wasn’t even all that warm today.
 And the higher I climbed, the more the air temperature dropped.
 Nonetheless, I was still working up a good sweat with the constant climbing.

-At one point up the mountain, I took a quick rest break and checked my phone.
+At one point on the mountain, I took a quick rest break and checked my phone.
 I was pretty surprised to see I had service way up here.
 I must finally be high enough to have an unobstructed view of a cell tower somewhere down below.

 I sent a quick text home to my loved ones, then checked my email, only to discover that the new CNOC water bladder I’d ordered back in Patagonia (five days ago) wasn’t going to make it to the post office at Mt.
 Lemmon in time for my arrival.

 I expected to go up Mt.
-Lemmon in just another couple of days, but the tracking number in my email said my order hadn’t even left the vendor yet.
+Lemmon in just another couple of days, but the tracking number said my order hadn’t even left the vendor yet.
 Dammit.
+How much longer could I rely on my existing water bladder with the pinhole in its side?

 And so, with that frustrating news dealt with, I turned my phone back into airplane mode and set off walking uphill once again.